gluckzhang/ChaosETH/README.md

+*This project has been merged to the royal-chaos repository: https://github.com/KTH/royal-chaos/tree/master/chaoseth*

 # ChaosETH

 By design an Ethereum client should be fault-tolerant on turbulences in production.
 But developers need to verify the error-handling capabilities.
 It is interesting to explore how chaos engineering can be helpful to evaluate the resilience of an Ethereum client's implementation.